Rishabhagrawal52/100-Days-of-ML-Code-Challenge/README.md

    Day 2 (03-Sep-2018):

 	1. learnt more about classification problems and various algorithms related to it
-	2. Implementing Support Vector Machine usign numpy and matplotlib only
+	2. Tried Implementing Support Vector Machine usign numpy and matplotlib only
-	3. implementing SVM using sklearn

-   Day3 (04-Sep-2018):
+   Day 3 (04-Sep-2018):

 	Made a gender classifier

-   Day4 (05-Sep-2018):
+   Day 4 (05-Sep-2018):

-   	made a model of polynomial regression of diiferent oredrs on random dataset
+   	Made a model of polynomial regression of diiferent oredrs on random dataset

+   Day 5 (06-Sep-2018):

+	Read and Learnt More about Support Vector Machines